Banners of Craft Lodges in Hertfordshire (Continued)

 The lodge crest, the Temple Bar Gate which stood near the Law Courts in London was taken to Theobald's Park in Hertfordshire when the central roadway arch became too narrow for the London traffic.

 The first banner was presented by W.Bro.F.J.Spackman as a token of remembrance of his late wife.
 The dedication ceremony was 21st July 1947 despite what is incorrectly written later in the subsequent banner dedication of 2001.
 This banner was painted on a silk background and became badly cracked.
-This banner was thought to be stored at Cheshunt but has not been located, as yet.

 A new banner was funded by Bro.George Davis as a ‘thank you’ for his 21 years in Masonry and is made of beige silk moire with an embroidered design.
 The centre panel shows the Temple bar while situated in Theobalds Park.
 This banner was dedicated 12th December 2001.